Nokia Microsoft deal

 Of the two I suspect that Naviteq could be the most profitable because of the cost of gaining high quality up to date geo-location-based information that can be integrated into business support systems.
 Nokia’s infrastructure business faces a number of challenges:

 - The high cost of research and development to remain at the table for fifth generation networks.
 This problem was exasperated as Nokia was on the wrong side of the WiMax/LTE battle

 - They are in a field where there are other well established hungry western players (Alcatel-Lucent and Ericsson) and ‘safe’ Asian competitors (Samsung)

-The other Nokia is the devices business that is more familiar to consumers.
+The other Nokia is the devices business that is more familiar to consumers; this is the Nokia Microsoft business now.
 Like the first Nokia I outlined this one too needs high quality, high touch relationships with carriers in countries where they represent the primary distribution channel.
 In developing markets with high pay-as-you-go phone usage the channel partner structure maybe more complex; and I haven’t even discussed the grey market channel yet which makes up to 80 per cent of sales in some countries.

 The relationship with carriers is wrapped up in technology choices and Nokia’s handset business was adversely affected in two ways: